 Hilldale School maintains disaster plans in case of earthquakes, fire, tornadoes, and intruders.
-In the event of an evacuation, our gathering place is on the playground areas away from the buildings.
+In the event of an evacuation, our gathering place for an evacuation (i.e. fire) is at the Teglia Center; for a Lockdown/ Barricade situation involving an active shooter, the blacktop/multipurpose space will hold all children.
+Parents will gather on the playground and check out their child with school officials.

 Teachers will account for and supervise the children in their classes in the event of an emergency.
-They will stay with the students until picked up by an authorized person.
+They will stay with the students until they are picked up by an authorized person.
 Non-teaching staff will assist as directed, including relieving teachers who may be needed for first aid.
-Office personnel will handle home/school communications via phones and cell phones, as available.
+Office personnel will handle home/school communications via cell phone and email/ text, as available.
 Every attempt will be made to bring a speedy reunion between parents/guardians and children.
-Please be certain to sign your child out, so that all children can be properly accounted for.
+Please be certain to sign your child out so that all children can be properly accounted for.

 Hilldale School follows the San Mateo County “Big Five” emergency situation protocol.
 Administration and staff have been trained in proper protocol.
 “The Big Five” emergencies that we prepare our students and staff for are: Shelter in Place; Drop, Cover, and Hold On (earthquake); Secure Campus (a potential threat); Lockdown/Barricade (an immediate threat or active shooter); and Evacuation (including a fire).

 Earthquake drills are held regularly; according to the earthquake guidelines of San Mateo County and the State of California, FEMA, and the USGS, children are taught to duck and cover with one hand over the head and face and the other holding onto a desk or table leg.
 Fire drills are also held regularly, and evacuation plans for each classroom are posted by the exits.
-Hold and Secure drills are regularly held to teach children how to be safe in the unlikely event of an intruder.
+Lockdown/Barricade drills are regularly held to teach children how to be safe in the unlikely event of an intruder/ active shooter.
 Every building and all fire extinguishers are inspected annually by the fire department, and each classroom is supplied with an emergency pouch.